pulumi/docs/pulumi-hugo/themes/default/content/docs/pulumi-cloud/esc/environments.md

 You cannot specify the organizaiton in the environment reference, as your stack is already tied to the organization.

-This will pull in the environment and any pulumi config will be available just likenormal pulumi config.
+This will pull in the environment and any pulumi config will be available just like normal pulumi config.

 ## Removing an environment